General

 How will I know when my students have registered for L’Taken?

-RAC staff will be updating reports for each weekend on a weekly basis.
-These reports will let you know which of your students and chaperones have registered for L’Taken
+You can find reports on the L'Taken Hub.
+These reports will let you know which of your students and chaperones have registered for L’Taken.
+If you don't know how to access the Hub, email us at LTaken@rac.org.

 I need an excused absence letter for my students.
 Where can I find this?